Muhammad-waqar-uit/SpeedRunHTML/README.md

 # horizontal line tag
 - hr tag `<hr>`create horizontal line
+- The <hr> tag defines a thematic break in an HTML page, and is most often displayed as a horizontal rule.

 # Attribute to tags
 - As you can see each tag have some attributes like src and href or like width height you can also give them styles.